mboaks/starter-academic/content/home/posts.md

  css_class = ""
 +++

+__8/2/2021:__ Our journal paper titled *"Post-fabrication Tuning of Micro-ring Resonators Using 3D-printed Microfluidics"* got accepted in Optics Letters.

 __7/13/2021:__ Our abstract titled *"THE REST OF THE STORY: HIGH RESOLUTION 3D PRINTING WITH A BIOCOMPATIBLE RESIN FOR MICROFLUIDICS"* has been accepted for poster presentation in MicroTAS 2021.
 Another collaboration work with Dr. Wooley's group titled *"3D PRINTING MICROFLUIDIC DEVICES WITH CLEAR RESIN FOR
 ELECTROPHORETIC SEPARATION"* has also been accepted for poster presentation.